fmfs/fmfs/README.md

 ---

-I study **Electrical & Electronic Engineering** at [University], batch [Year].
+I study **Electrical & Electronic Engineering** at Sylhet Engineering College (Shahjalal University of Science and Technology)
+, batch 2023-24.
 Lately I'm obsessed with microcontrollers — the idea that a few lines of C can move a motor or read a sensor still feels like magic to me.

 - 🔧 &nbsp; Playing with Arduino, AVR, ESP32
 - 📡 &nbsp; Getting into I²C, SPI, UART
-- 📐 &nbsp; Learning PCB design (KiCad)
+- 📐 &nbsp; Learning PCB design (Altium, EasyEDA)
 - 🐣 &nbsp; Not a professional yet — just building and breaking things

 ---